Your body is amazing. After birth, your body provides all the nourishment your baby needs for the first few months of life.

 When will my baby sleep through the night?

-Most breastfed babies do not sleep through the night for several months while others start sleeping through the night by a few months of age.
+Most babies do not sleep through the night for several months while others start sleeping through the night by a few months of age.
 It’s important to remember that babies will sleep for longer stretches at their own developmental pace.

 Can I eat sushi while breastfeeding?